Self-Care for the Care Giver: Take My Advice, I’m Not Using It, Part 1

 Alan & The Sober Chicks discuss some of the risk factors for professionals in the medical and mental health field and breakdown some of the reasons why those in the field of dentistry are sometimes at higher risk for addictive disorders.
 Dentists, more so than other healthcare professionals, tend to establish private practices; which can be an isolating experience, compounded with the financial burden they take on to start their business.
 Check out this episode of Straight Talk for some tips on how professionals can seek help if they are struggling with addiction and some of the key factors that contribute to addictive disorders in the dentistry and other medical professions.

 For more on the Dental Health and Wellness Committee, check out their website here: www.dhwcma.org

-If you need a professional to assist you with finding the best treatment option for an addictive disorder or any other mental health professional, and you live in Connecticut, you can contact Insight Counseling through the form below or call 203-431-9726.
+If you need a professional to assist you with finding the best treatment option for an addictive disorder or any other mental health professional, and you live in Connecticut, you can contact Insight Counseling through email at [email protected], or call: 203-431-9726.

 Remember to take your sobriety seriously, but not yourselves too seriously!

 Have a Question for the Sober Chicks?
 Want a straight answer from Liz or Sarah?
 Send us your question or topic you want us to discuss and we might feature it on one of our upcoming episodes of “Straight Talk from the Sober Chicks.”